shoelace-style/shoelace/docs/home.md

 - You can only use them in the framework they're designed for. 🔒
 - Their lifespan is limited to that of the framework's. ⏳
-- New versions can lead to breaking changes, requiring substantial effort to update your components (or risk not being able to update anymore). 😭
+- New versions can lead to breaking changes, requiring substantial effort to update your components. 😭

 Web Components solve these problems.
 They're [supported by all modern browsers](https://caniuse.com/#feat=custom-elementsv1), they're framework-agnostic, and because they're [part of the standard](https://www.webcomponents.org/specs), we can be confident that the respective APIs will be supported for many years to come.